-A needle biopsy is often somewhat uncomfortable even with use of an anesthetic, because the tongue is quite sensitive.
-After the biopsy, the tongue can be tender or sore, and it may feel slightly swollen.
-There may be stitches or an open sore where the biopsy was done.
+Your tongue can be tender or sore, and it may feel slightly swollen after the biopsy.
+You may have stitches or an open sore where the biopsy was done.

 Why the Test is Performed

-The test is done to determine the cause of abnormal growths or suspicious-looking areas of the tongue.
+The test is done to find the cause of abnormal growths or suspicious-looking areas of the tongue.

 What Abnormal Results Mean

 Abnormal results may mean:

 - Viral ulcer

 - Benign tumors